Demosthenes-Eth/public-domain-token/README.md

 1. **Min Supply:** If total supply is 0, the first mint automatically brings supply up to a minimum threshold.
 2. **Issuers:** Certain authorized addresses can mint/burn under constraints.
-3. **Owner:** The contract has a single owner who can adjust certain parameters (like intervals, min supply, etc.).

 ### 2. Basic ERC20 Functionality